 Over-utilization of boreholes is currently prevented by keeping abstraction within the prescribed abstraction rates and monthly maximum abstraction capacity of the boreholes.
-New boreholes are currently developed in Britstown.
-The new boreholes had been developed in De Aar during 2013/2014 financial year.
+New boreholes were developed in Britstown.
+Business Plan for boreholes was submitted to MIG for funding.
+An allocation of R14m received for the 2021/2022 financial year.
+Repair and Refurbishment of Water Infrastructure; the project is in final phases of tender process.
+The refurbishment of 12 additional boreholes project in De Aar is underway.